-In 1843, Livas "Joseph" Anderson, Hester Freeman's maternal grandfather, took his family from Baltimore to Ontario's Queen's Bush.
-The family included Mary, his wife, daughters Catherine, Mary, and Bathemia, and, son, Livas.
-During the next two years Livas "cleared and cultivated six acres of land."
+Before 1837, Livas "Joseph" Anderson, Hester Freeman's maternal grandfather, took his family from Baltimore to Ontario's Queen's Bush.
+The family included Mary, his wife, daughters Catherine, Mary, Bathemia, and son Livas.
+By the mid-1840s, Livas "cleared and cultivated six acres of land."

-Canadian born Robert Freeman, Hester's father, also settled in the Queen's Bush.
-It is there that he met Catherine Anderson.
+Hester's father, Canadian-born Robert Freeman, also settled in the Queen's Bush.
+It was there that he met Catherine Anderson.
 Robert and Catherine were married in Peel Township in 1850.
 The marriage register read, "Robert FREEMAN, to Catherine ANDERSON, both of Peel. ?
 Dec.
 1850, by banns.
 Rev. SIM.
 Wit.
 Lyvis ANDERSON and Geo.
 Selby."
-The marriages of Rev. Sims are recorded in THe Marriage Registers of Upper Canada/Canada West.
+The marriages of Rev. Sims are recorded in The Marriage Registers of Upper Canada/Canada West.

 The petitioners never received a response.